Does Sleeping on an Empty Stomach Help You Sleep Better?

 What’s most important is that you find a routine that works for you and your lifestyle.
 If going without food before bed doesn’t work for you, try eating smart – not too heavy, not too fatty, not too late.
 Also choose your sleeping position wisely – sleeping on your stomach is not really a good idea.

 Until we learn more concrete information about how sleeping on an empty stomach affects our sleep, experimentation will be the best way to figure out what works best for you.
 Some people find sleeping with the light on beneficial.
+Or try sleeping on the floor.
 You never know.
 Experiment!